Our Bed Wetting Treatment Approach

 This shows the differences in the normal sleep patterns and those of a bedwetter.
 This study forms the basis of our bedwetting treatment approach.

-Note: Due to the complexities and variations of an individual’s needs, a Clinical Assessment is required before we consider treatment.
+Note: Due to the complexities and variations of an individual’s needs, a First Step Consultation is required before we consider treatment.